zou-Justin/APCSFinalProject/README.md

 Adam 6/10/21
 I wrote an intro message in the start menu and polished the design of the page.
 I tested everything on real games and solved an issue with keeping track of dead pieces while taking back moves.

+Justin 6/10/2021
+Tested the game mutiple times using pre found games on the internet, worked on the menu in class and made the final UML.